How your credit card impacts your credit score

 How much “new” credit – including how many times your credit report has recently been pulled – are indicators that you may be having trouble borrowing money and/or borrowing more than you can afford to repay.

-Finally, it’s better to have multiple types of credit (e.g. a credit card, loan, mortgage, etc.) versus just one type, because it lets lenders know you are responsible handling multiple forms of credit/debt.
+Finally, it’s better to have multiple types of credit (e.g. a credit card, loan, mortgage, etc.) versus just one type, because it lets lenders know you are responsible when handling multiple forms of credit and carrying debt.

 All of the information outlined above is eventually turned into a three-digit number: your credit score.
 As we mentioned above, your credit score is a number between 300 and 900 – and the higher the score, the better.
 A perfect score is 900, but anything above 750 is considered excellent.
 You need a minimum score of around 680 to access the best interest rates on any new forms of credit you take out, including mortgages, loans, lines of credit, etc.

-Today, however, it can be used in what seems like a dozen other circumstances, including when you’re applying for an apartment rental, an insurance policy and even a new cell phone contract.
+Today, however, it can be used in many other circumstances, including when you’re applying for an apartment rental, an insurance policy, and even a new cell phone contract.
 Some people even have to sign off on future employers running a credit check on them, before they can be hired.

 Overall, credit scores are meant to prove one thing: how good or “trustworthy” you are with your finances.
 For this reason, you’ll want to build up and maintain a good credit score for as long as you’ll need access to credit, as the vast majority of people do.